makersacademy/airport_challenge/README.md

 `./spec/airport_spec`
 - Can order a plane to takeoff
 - Can respond to a plane wanting to land
+- A plane cannot land if the airport is full
 - A plane cannot land when it is stormy
 - A plane cannot takeoff when it is stormy